chloealbright/EngineerAtlas/README.md

 * After you create the PR I'll review the proposed changes to be merged
 * If there's any additional information or updates required, I'll include those comments on your PR ⭐

-We're always looking to improve!🚀 To leavve feedback on EngineerAtlas and our collaborative events [Fill out the last entry on this link](https://docs.google.com/forms/d/e/1FAIpQLSfBKGoBrJgGcdciQ9HfzdUeAwSHEiamIxOG1wD1a__peeS-Sg/viewform?usp=sf_link)
+We're always looking to improve!🚀 To leave feedback on EngineerAtlas and our collaborative events [fill out the last entry of our Sign Up](https://docs.google.com/forms/d/e/1FAIpQLSfBKGoBrJgGcdciQ9HfzdUeAwSHEiamIxOG1wD1a__peeS-Sg/viewform?usp=sf_link).

-For all additional inquirries, feel free to connect with me on [Linkedin]([https://www.linkedin.com/in/chloe-albright-74a828131/)
+🌐 For all additional inquiries, feel free to connect with me on [Linkedin](https://www.linkedin.com/in/chloe-albright-74a828131/).